What is leptospirosis?

 Travellers could acquire the disease from outdoor sports activities in tropical countries.
 They can reduce the risk by adopting the following:-

-- Minimize contact with fresh water, mud, and vegetation that might be contaminated with the urine of infected animals, especially rodents.
+- Avoid contact with fresh water, soil, and vegetation that might be contaminated with the urine of infected animals, especially rodents.
+Never touch a dead animal with bare hands.

 - Avoid swimming or wading in potentially contaminated water.

-- Wear protective clothing, such as waterproof boots or waders, when participating in recreational or work activities that might result in contact with contaminated water.
+- Wear appropriate -protective clothing or footwear , when participating in recreational or work activities that might result in contact with contaminated soil or water.

 How to treat leptospirosis?

-The disease is treatable with antibiotics.
+The disease can be treated with antibiotics.
 Treatment should be started as soon as possible.
 Severely ill persons might need intravenous antibiotic treatment and other supportive care.